AlexPereverzyev/leader-election/README.md

 - Token ring leader election (pending): https://www.cs.colostate.edu/%7Ecs551/CourseNotes/Synchronization/RingElectExample.html

-## Assumtions
+## Pre-requisites

 - each peer has unique name (index)
 - each peer knows about the others
-- peers addresses do not change
+- peers addresses are static

 ## Simplifications

-- protocol is sequential: no message ids and pipelining
+- peers with lower IDs initiate connections to peers with higher IDs
+- peer is considered down when socket is closed or failed (no ping-ponging)
-- message parser is not srteaming: re-scans buffer every time new chunk arrives
+- message parser is not srteaming: re-scans buffer every time the new chunk arrives
-- peers maintain two connections: no need to prune the second one
-- no ping-ponging: peer is down when any of the two connections is lost
-- optimistic message validation
+- optimistic message validation, draining sockets ignored